vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

 * * *
 <a name=pt></a>PT Online Schema Change
 -----
-Online PT Schema Change changes the schema of a table without blocking (barely so).
+Online PT Schema Change is a tool created by Percona to do nonblocking schema changes in MySQL. changes the schema of a table without blocking (barely so).
 The approximate sequence of events are:

 * New table is created
 * triggers for insert, update, and delete are made from the old table to the new table.
 While the new table is being created, changes to